 The rich scent of crackling timber fills the air, fragrant and evocative on a damp autumn day.
 Soft light illuminates the intricate carvings of a 15th century mantle and burnished dogs.
-Looking across the room, one’s eye falls upon a carved marble vintage fireplace; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.
+Looking across the room, one’s eye falls upon a timeless and vintage French marble fireplace; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.

 Welcome to the showroom and warehouse of Maison Leon Van den Bogaert, the leading European dealer in fine European original antique fireplace mantels, architectural elements and objects d’art.
 Founded fifty years ago by Monsieur Leon Van den Bogaert, this family business, nestled in the Antwerp countryside, is home to the world’s largest collection of antique mantelpieces.
 With over three thousand antique fireplace mantels in-house, the collection ranges from the 14th century to the mid-war 20th century period; it is a veritable treasure-trove of mantels from chateaus, manor houses, castles and landmark buildings across France and Western Europe.
 Many of these pieces are museum-quality and would be at home the world’s leading collections of decorative arts.